a2geek/ghost-in-the-stack-vm/BASIC.md

 ## Programs and Modules

 Some namespace capabilities are enabled via modules.
 Modules are included via the `uses` statement.
-Any function or subroutine in a module marked as `public` will automatically be aliased as the simple function name.
+Any function or subroutine in a module marked as `export` will automatically be aliased as the simple function name.
 For instance, to use the `min` function that is in the Math package, it can be referenced as `math.min(a,b)`, or if a `uses "math"` is done, as `min(a,b)`.
 Note that a module name must match the filename.